radicle-dev/radicle-link/docs/rfc/0003-collaborative-objects.md

 fetches where we first fetch the repository and identities, and then fetch collaborative objects.

-Therefore we add two parameters to a radicle URN:
+Therefore we add two parameters to a radicle URL:

 - `collab_object_id`: specifies that a server should only consider references to the given object ID
 - `collab_type_name`: specifies that a server should only consider references to the given type name